kean/Get/Sources/Get/Get.docc/Get.md

 # ``Get``

-A modern Swift web API client built using async/await.
+A lean Swift web API client built using async/await.

 ## Overview

-A modern Swift web API client built using async/await.
+Get provides a clear and convenient API for modeling network requests using `Request<Response>` type.
+And its `APIClient` makes it easy to execute these requests and decode the responses.

 ```swift
 let client = APIClient(baseURL: URL(string: "https://api.github.com"))